RodrigoRiquelme/cryptoquiltros/README.md

 In order to develop this contract the following steps were taken to setup the environment.

-Install and run Ganache CLI (formally you would have used TestRPC).
+Install and run Ganache CLI.
 Alternatively you can install [Ganache](http://truffleframework.com/ganache/) UI.

 ```
 $ npm install -g ganache-cli